smax-postgres

 Will log into the existing (new) database using the credentials specified in the configuration file /usr/local/etc/smax-postgres/myconfig.cfg, then configures that database (e.g. set up the TimescaleSB extension as appropriate), and creates the ‘titles’ table and its index.

-You may also let the bootrapping process create the database itself, in which case you may have to provide the password for the ‘postgres’ admin account, or the credentials for another account with CREATEDB privileges with the necessary privileges to create databases.
+You may also let the bootstrapping process create the database itself, in which case you may have to provide the password for the ‘postgres’ admin account, or the credentials for another account with CREATEDB privileges with the necessary privileges to create databases.
 E.g.:

 $ smax-postgres -c /usr/local/etc/myconfig.cfg -b -p "S3cur1ty!"